schitresh/system-design/design_concepts/3_components/2_servers.md

 - If the data is present for the request in the static database within the web server
   - Then immediately the corresponding response is sent back
 - Else the web server sends a servlet request for processing to the application server
-  - The application server looks up the application datastore to run the servlet and fetch the required info
+  - The application server looks up the application datastore
+    - To run the servlet and fetch the required info
   - And sends back the servlet response to the web server

 ## Application Server
 - Provides environment and computational power to run specific applications
-- Required when intensee computation is required which web server cannot handle
+- Required when intense computation is required which web server cannot handle

 ## Proxy Server
 - Intermediary hardware or software sitting between a client and a server